Research

 Weak-lensing observations of galaxy clusters

 The most accurate approach to measure the mass scale of galaxy clusters is to exploit the effect of gravitational lensing, which is sensitive to the full mass of a halo (and not just its visible galaxies or hot gas).
-The advent of large optical weak-lensing surveys such as DES make this approach particularly attractive.
+The advent of large optical weak-lensing surveys such as DES make this approach particularly attractive (Bocquet et al. 2024 I).
 At higher redshifts, targeted observations using the largest ground-based telescopes and the Hubble Space Telescope allow us to cover redshifts up to about 1.1 (e.g., Schrabback, Bocquet et al. 2020).

 Theoretical modeling using numerical simulations